asdfugil/altstore-beta/README.md

 Updated hourly using GitHub actions.

-The contents of this repository is licensed under MIT license, with the exception of apps.json, which is licensed under AGPLv3.
+The contents of this repository is licensed under MIT license, with the exception of apps.json, which is licensed under AGPLv3 (see apps.json_LICENSE)